 A few words about me:

-Education: BA in Interdisciplinary Studies with minors in Communication, English, Film Studies, History, and Religious Studies.
+Education: MA in English, concentration in teaching English and translation studies; BA in Interdisciplinary Studies with minors in Communication, English, Film Studies, History, and Religious Studies.

 English Department’s Writing Certificate based on portfolio of writing samples

-Books I have copy-edited and/or assisted with research/verification: Chile Under Pinochet, Children’s Human Rights, Middle Eastern Terrorism, and The Automobile and American Life (2nd ed.)
+Books I have copy-edited and/or assisted with research/verification: Chile Under Pinochet, Children’s Human Rights, Middle Eastern Terrorism, The Automobile and American Life (2nd ed.), and The Partition of India.

 About Me: Promises to Myself